Moselsteig Trail: Hike and Wine Along The Moselle

 2. Moselsteig Wine and Castles: From Neef to Cochem

 The best part of the Moselsteig can be found between Neef and Cochem.
 Why is this the best part, you ask?
 Well, we'll tell you.
 This part of the Moselsteig is all about castles and wine.
 Lots of wine.
-On this 3-day hike, you'll hike stages 16, 17, and 18 of the Moselsteig.
+This 3-day trek covers stages 16, 17, and 18 of the Moselsteig.
 You'll hike between 10 and 17 kilometers a day, while really immersing yourself in the viticulture of the Moselle.
 Here, too, you will spend the nights in typical wine villages along the Moselle.
 Again, you will have the perfect opportunity for some wine tasting.
 For example, visit Weingut und Edelbrennerei Gemmrich in Beilstein, or Weinhaus Hieronimi in Cochem.

 Stages in a nutshell